Apple HomeKit: What Is It, and How Do You Use It?

 What is Apple HomeKit?

 Apple HomeKit is a system that lets you control your smart home devices all in one place.
-It allows you to adjust your thermostat, lights, locks and more in multiple rooms, creating comfortable environments and just the right ambiance with a tap on your smartphone via the Apple Home app.
+It allows you to adjust your thermostat, lights, locks and more in multiple rooms, creating comfortable environments and just the right ambiance with a tap on your smartphone.
 You can even use it to control your devices remotely.

-In contrast to Amazon's Echo smart home hub, Apple’s HomeKit isn’t compatible with ta ton of devices.
-However, it could be an easy starting point for Apple fans who are just beginning to set up their smart homes.
+HomeKit isn't compatible with as many devices as Google Assistant or Amazon's Alexa, but the number is rising every day.
+With a solid base of supported locks, lights, plugs and more, HomeKit is an easy starting point for Apple fans who are just beginning to set up their smart homes.

-The Apple Home app, which runs on iOS 10 or later, lets you securely control any smart home device labeled as a "Works with Apple HomeKit” accessory.
+The Apple Home app for iOS lets you securely control any smart home device labeled as a "Works with Apple HomeKit” accessory.
 In the app, you can organize your accessories by room, manage multiple accessories at the same time, control your home with Siri, and more.
 Think of it as an app that turns your phone into a universal remote control for smart home devices that you could potentially use from anywhere in the world.

 While you're home, all you need is the Apple Home app to control your Bluetooth or Wi-Fi-enabled HomeKit-compatible smart devices.
 To turn those devices on or off in the app, you'll simply tap on them.